pololu/libpololu-avr/README.txt

 folder to the

-  projecttemplates\Pololu Boards
+  projecttemplates\Pololu

 folder in your AVR Studio 5 installation.
-The "projecttemplates" folder should exist already, but you might need to create the "Pololu Boards" folder.
+The "projecttemplates" folder should exist already, but you might need to create the "Pololu" folder.
 Next, close AVR Studio 5 and rename its ProjectTemplatesCache folder to "ProjectTemplatesCache.bak".
-The next time you start AVR Studio 5, the templates should be available in the "New Project" dialog, in the "Pololu Boards" subcategory of "AVR GCC".
+The next time you start AVR Studio 5, the templates should be available in the "New Project" dialog, in the "Pololu" subcategory of "AVR GCC".

 To install the STK500 XML files, close AVR Studio 5 and copy the XML files in the library's